TimothyRHuertas/normalizer/README.md

 * `normalizer.domNode(domNode)`
 * `normalizer.domString(htmlString)`

-### The npm module is named html-normalizer.

-Normalizer is on npm.  `npm install html-normalizer`

 #### Disclaimer

 The majority of tests written with this util will be functional in nature.
 There is no substitute for unit tests.
 Like doughnuts, please use Normalizer in moderation.